 The original Sabie Reserve was already proclaimed in 1898.
 It turned out to be the forerunner of the massive Kruger National Park.
 Many of the original landowners were excised from the area when in 1926 the National Parks Act was passed.
 In turn, the former land owners created the Sabi Private Game Reserve adjacent to Kruger National Park in 1934.
 Of these pioneering land owners, six families still own land in the Sabi Sands Game Reserve, they are now third and fourth generation owners.
 In 1948 the landowners formally formed what now is the Sabi Sand Reserve.

 An exclusive safari destination

-Sabi Sands Game Reserve is home to many different lodges that all have something unique to offer.
+Sabi Sands Game Reserve is home to many lodges that all have something unique to offer.
 Some are ultra luxurious, and some are quite affordable.
 Staying in such a lodge implies that meals are included in your stay.
 Also the most important thing, safari activities, are included in the rate.
 This is the quintessential advantage of staying in a private game reserve: You will be guided by highly trained guides that can tell you everything about the reserve and the animals.
 Day visitors are not allowed in the reserve, so you can only stay here when booked into one of the lodges.
-You are also not allowed to drive around the reserve on your own.
+You also may not drive around the reserve on your own.
 This guarantees the park's exclusivity.
-One of the other major advantages is that when on safari with one of the rangers, they are allowed to drive off road (something that is strictly prohibited in Kruger National Park).
-So, when following a leopard, you ranger is allowed to follow it in the bush.
+One of the other major advantages is that when on safari with one of the rangers, they may drive off-road (something that is strictly prohibited in Kruger National Park).
+So, when following a leopard, your ranger is allowed to follow it in the bush.
 An amazing experience and worth a trip to the bush on its own.